ossmith/HARE/README.md

 | `--dmpP` | float | P-value threshold for peak (differential methylation) calling.
 Default is 1e-08. |
 | `--dmpD` | int | Distance (bp) allowed for which dmpN and dmpP conditions must be met for peak calling.
 If none provided, will use --buffer distance. |

-## Reporting Bugs and Issues
+## Reporting Bugs and Contribution Guidelines
-To report bugs, please create an issue here or contact me via osmith@utexas.edu.
+Please submit issues, bug reports, and feature requests using GitHub Issues.

+If you would like to contribute to the code, please fork this repository and then submit a pull request (PR) with your changes.
+We require that any changes or additions to functionality also include a corresponding automated test.

 ## Citation
 If you use this pipeline in your work, please cite our article: